lucas-mancini/personal-website/src/content/work/boozebud.md

 ---
 company: BoozeBud
 description: |
   BoozeBud was, at some point, the fastest-growing alcohol retailer in Australia, experiencing 100% year-over-year growth for more than 5 consecutive years.
 We used continuous delivery, functional programming, data analytics, artificial intelligence and agile methodology.
+BoozeBud was rebranded as Bottle Stop.
 role: Front End Tech Lead
 dateRange: Jul 2019 - Oct 2022
 img: /assets/stock-2.jpg
-img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
+img_alt: Iridescent ripples of a bright blue and pink liquid
 publishDate: 2019-07-01 00:00:00
 tools:
   - TypeScript